input-output-hk/jormungandr/demo/Readme.md

 # Jormungandr Demo script

-This code will allow you to setup a demo instance of jormnugndr with a configurable amount of nodes
+This code will allow you to setup a demo instance of jormnugndr in a specific location with a configurable amount of nodes It will configure all the nodes to use the same genesis, generate keys, create a list of leaders and provide scripts to manage the nodes.

 ## Prerequistes

 * cardano-cli - a built version of cardano-cli will be used to generate keys
 * genesis.json - a json file containing genesis data , look in cardano-deps/exe-common/genesis/

+## TLDR

+`setup.sh ~/demo 5 `
+`cd ~/demo/bin `
+`./start_nodes.sh `

 ## Setup